riak-synrc/pbkdf2/share/doc/src/ddocs.rst

       }
     }

-But what if you need to represent data in different formats by single function?
+But what if you need to represent data in different formats via a single function?
 Functions :func:`registerType` and :func:`provides` are your the best friends in that question: